In this article:

 {{show-toc}}

-Aura also offers financial account monitoring (including AI-powered suspicious transaction alerts for linked bank accounts), VantageScore® credit score tracking, and advanced digital security to prevent identity theft.
-And if you become a victim of identity theft, you can enjoy peace of mind knowing you have 24/7 access to a dedicated U.S.-based support team.
+If you become a victim of identity theft, you can enjoy peace of mind knowing you have 24/7 access to a dedicated U.S.-based support team and a minimum of $1 million in identity theft insurance.

 Best plan & average cost: Aura Individual for $9.99/month.

-Aura’s protection plans all include the same high level of financial fraud protection, and differ only in the number of people you wish to cover under your plan.
 The individual plan protects one adult with three-bureau credit monitoring, monthly credit scores (and annual three-bureau credit reports), identity and bank account monitoring, cybersecurity tools for all of your devices, and up to $1 million in identity theft insurance.

 Our verdict: For about the same price that you might pay for a lesser credit monitoring service, Aura gives you advanced device and identity protection on top of its robust credit monitoring — all from a single easy-to-use web or mobile app.
-Plus, with the industry’s fastest fraud alerts, you’ll be warned first if your data has been used to illegally open new credit accounts or take out loans in your name.

-Why we picked it: Identity Guard has been an identity theft protection leader for more than 20 years, and has claimed to have helped more than 47 million customers and resolved over 140,000 fraud cases during that time [*].
+Why we picked it: Identity Guard has been an identity theft protection leader for more than 20 years, and has claimed to have helped more than 47 million customers and resolved over 140,000 fraud cases during that time.

 Best plan & average cost: Identity Guard Ultra for $25/month.